KeyCorp (KEY) Stock Drops Despite Market Gains: Important Facts to Note

-The most recent trading session ended with KeyCorp (KEY) standing at $14.46, reflecting a -0.89% shift from the previouse trading day's closing.
-The stock trailed the S&P 500, which registered a daily gain of 0.57%.
-Meanwhile, the Dow experienced a rise of 0.46%, and the technology-dominated Nasdaq saw an increase of 0.75%.

-Shares of the company witnessed a gain of 12.06% over the previous month, beating the performance of the Finance sector with its gain of 1.46% and the S&P 500's gain of 3.4%.

 The upcoming earnings release of KeyCorp will be of great interest to investors.
 The company's earnings report is expected on January 18, 2024.
-In that report, analysts expect KeyCorp to post earnings of $0.23 per share.
-This would mark a year-over-year decline of 39.47%.
-Simultaneously, our latest consensus estimate expects the revenue to be $1.53 billion, showing a 19.18% drop compared to the year-ago quarter.
+On that day, KeyCorp is projected to report earnings of $0.22 per share, which would represent a year-over-year decline of 42.11%.
+Meanwhile, the latest consensus estimate predicts the revenue to be $1.52 billion, indicating a 19.65% decrease compared to the same quarter of the previous year.

-Investors might also notice recent changes to analyst estimates for KeyCorp.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-Therefore, positive revisions in estimates convey analysts' confidence in the company's business performance and profit potential.
+It's also important for investors to be aware of any recent modifications to analyst estimates for KeyCorp.
+These latest adjustments often mirror the shifting dynamics of short-term business patterns.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has witnessed a 1.14% decrease.
-Right now, KeyCorp possesses a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, there's been a 1.31% fall in the Zacks Consensus EPS estimate.
+KeyCorp is currently sporting a Zacks Rank of #3 (Hold).

-Looking at valuation, KeyCorp is presently trading at a Forward P/E ratio of 11.47.
-This expresses a premium compared to the average Forward P/E of 10.72 of its industry.
+In the context of valuation, KeyCorp is at present trading with a Forward P/E ratio of 11.39.
+This denotes a premium relative to the industry's average Forward P/E of 10.47.

-Also, we should mention that KEY has a PEG ratio of 2.67.
+One should further note that KEY currently holds a PEG ratio of 2.65.
 The PEG ratio is akin to the commonly utilized P/E ratio, but this measure also incorporates the company's anticipated earnings growth rate.
-The Banks - Major Regional industry had an average PEG ratio of 1.6 as trading concluded yesterday.
+Banks - Major Regional stocks are, on average, holding a PEG ratio of 1.56 based on yesterday's closing prices.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report